Alexandraa07/Password-Management-System/README.md

 # Password Manager (C++)

 ## Description

-This application is a simple password manager made in C++.
+This application is a simple password manager, written in C++.
-It can be used by a user for secure storage and search of credentials (username and password) for websites.
+It can be used by a user to securely store and retrieve credentials (username and password) for websites.

 ## Features

-- Authentication to gain access to the application
+- Authentication to access the application
-- Add new credentials (website, username, password)
+- Adding new credentials (website, username, password)
-- Search credentials by name of a website
+- Searching for credentials by website name
-- Simple passwords encryption/decryption
+- Simple password encryption/decryption
 - Saving credentials to files
-- Simple console application

-## Technologies Used
+## Technologies used

 - C++
-- Object Oriented Programming (OOP)
+- Object-oriented programming (OOP)
 - STL "map"
-- File I/O functions (fstream)
+- I/O functions
-- Simple password encryption (XOR)

-## Project Architecture
+## Project architecture

-PasswordManager – credentials management and file operations PasswordEntry – representation of a set of credentials (website name, username and password) main.cpp – console interface
+PasswordManager – managing credentials and file operations PasswordEntry – representing a set of credentials (website name, username and password) main.cpp – console interface

-## How It Works
+## How it works

-1. Launch the program and enter the master password.
+1. Launch the program and enter the password (for easier use of the application, a password of "admin1007" was considered)
-3. After successful login, choose from the menu:
+2. After logging in, choose from the menu:
     Add a new credential
-       Search for stored credentials
+    Search stored credentials
     Delete certain credentials
     Exit the program
-5. Passwords are encrypted before being saved to a file.
+3. Passwords are encrypted before being saved to a file.
-6. On exit, all data is saved for future use.
+4. Upon exit, all data is saved for later use.

-## How to Run
+## How to run

 1. Compile the program using a C++ compiler.
 Example using g++: